Samsung/tizen-docs/docs/application/native/guides/device/system.md

 |-------------------------------------|--------|------------------------------------------|
 | `http://tizen.org/feature/feedback.vibration` | `bool` | The platform returns `true` for this key, if the device supports the Vibration feedback API. |

-The following table lists the vibration feedback feature keys.
+The following table lists the FIDO feature keys.

 <a name="fido"></a>
 **Table: FIDO feature keys**